rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-transferring-your-domain-to-be-served-from-rackspace-cloud.md

 **ns.rackspace.com** & **ns2.rackspace.com**

-Please continue to use these name name servers for your dedicated services, but you will use the 'stabletransit' name nervers above for any domain hosted from a Rackspace Cloud Server.
+Please continue to use these name servers for your dedicated services, but you will use the 'stabletransit' name servers above for any domain hosted from a Rackspace Cloud Server.

 #### How do I transfer the domain?